iic-jku/TinyWhisper/README.md

 ## Acknowledgements

+Thanks to Chance Reimer for providing an open source [I2C module](https://github.com/chance189/I2C_Master) and to Ben Marshall for providing a [UART implementation](https://github.com/ben-marshall/uart).

 This project is funded by the JKU/SAL [IWS Lab](https://research.jku.at/de/projects/jku-lit-sal-intelligent-wireless-systems-lab-iws-lab/), a collaboration of [Johannes Kepler University](https://jku.at) and [Silicon Austria Labs](https://silicon-austria-labs.com).